CM4all/beng-proxy/doc/bp.rst

 - ``interface``: limit this listener to the given network interface.

+- ``mode``: for local socket files, this specifies the octal file mode.

 - ``ack_timeout``: close the connection if transmitted data remains unacknowledged by the client for this number of seconds.
 By default, dead connections can remain open for up to 20 minutes.